Best Military Spouse Jobs and Active Duty Military Side Hustles Around the Globe (2021 Entrepreneurship Guide)

 Can I work from home, or start a business as USFJ military personnel, a dependent, or DoD civilian employee?

-Again, there is a much more detailed answer to come on this in the week of Jun 15- June 20, 2020, but suffice it to say, the answer is yes.
+Again, there is a much more detailed answer to come on this in 2021, but suffice it to say, the answer is yes.
 Seek permission from your superiors and see what they say.
 Depending on your branch of service, and contracting organization, the rules and paperwork will be different.

-What paperwork do I need to work in Japan off-duty, or off-base if a spouse or on SOFA status?
+What paperwork do I need to work in Japan off-duty, or off-base if I’m a military spouse or on SOFA status?

 All the paperwork you need differs depending on your branch of service, your status as a spouse, or DoD worker, and whether you’re subject to SOFA status rules.
 So, the best course of action is to not spend too much time looking online, but to request an appointment with the legal folks within your organization or branch of the military.
 They want to help you, so just drop in and let them know what you’re thinking.
 Okay?
 Ready?
 Let’s get to those military side hustles.